Cerny Storms To Giro Win As Rain And Protest Sees 130km Cut From Race - UrduPoint

 Cerny Storms To Giro Win As Rain And Protest Sees 130km Cut From Race

-Czech rider Josef Cerny made a solo break at the end of a 19th stage radically shortened after a rider protest in lashing rain on Friday forced organisers to more than halve its distance to 124km
+Czech cyclist Josef Cerny made a solo break at the end of Friday's 19th stage of the Giro d'Italia which was radically shortened after a rider protest in lashing rain forced organisers to slash more than half its distance to 124km

-Asti, Italy, (APP - UrduPoint / Pakistan Point News - 23rd Oct, 2020 ) :Czech rider Josef Cerny made a solo break at the end of a 19th stage radically shortened after a rider protest in lashing rain on Friday forced organisers to more than halve its distance to 124km.
+Asti, Italy, (APP - UrduPoint / Pakistan Point News - 23rd Oct, 2020 ) :Czech cyclist Josef Cerny made a solo break at the end of Friday's 19th stage of the Giro d'Italia which was radically shortened after a rider protest in lashing rain forced organisers to slash more than half its distance to 124km.

+The 27-year-old Cerny covered the curtailed course like a time trial at a remarkable average speed of more than 49km an hour.

-Wilco Kelderman retained the overall lead by a handful of seconds and should be better prepared for the crucial stage 20 on Saturday after a relatively easy day in the saddle as the rider protest and rain led organisers to cut 134km off the original route.
+Wilco Kelderman retained the overall lead by a handful of seconds and should be better prepared for the crucial stage 20 on Saturday after a relatively easy day in the saddle as the rider protest forced organisers to cut 134km off the original route.

+Eight kilometres into the event's longest stage, the organisers neutralised the race and the riders got back on their team buses.

+Australia's Adam Hansen told reporters the riders were refusing to race and wanted to find a solution.

-Saturday's mountain stage and an individual time-trial in Milan on Sunday offer a testing finish to a tight battle for the overall title between Kelderman, in the pink jersey, his Australian team-mate Jai Hindley, who is 12sec behind, and Ineos breakout man Tao Geoghegan Hart in third, just 15sec off the lead.
+"The weather was poor this morning and it was cold, it had been a hard week for our immune systems.
+I'm thankful the organiser shortened the stage."
+Saturday's mountain stage, and an individual time-trial in Milan on Sunday, offer a testing finish to a tight battle for the overall title between Kelderman, in the pink jersey, his Australian team-mate Jai Hindley, who is 12sec behind, and Ineos breakout man Tao Geoghegan Hart in third, just 15sec off the lead.

 The British rider made a bid to reduce the gap late Friday with a last gasp push for the line but failed to drop his watchful rivals.